someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Woolworm](https://woolworm.bandcamp.com): "Bangs"
 ==Preview and purchase at [Bandcamp](https://woolworm.bandcamp.com/album/bangs)==

-Grim Vancouver indie rock act [Woolworm](https://woolworm.bandcamp.com) made a welcome return last month, teasing their fourth full-length while issuing the new single "Bangs."
+The oft-grim Vancouver indie rock act [Woolworm](https://woolworm.bandcamp.com) made a welcome return last month, teasing their fourth full-length while issuing the new single "Bangs."
 The track, one of two recently crafted one-offs, finds the long-running group working with Nick Short of [Dumb](https://dumbband.bandcamp.com/) at Choms Studio.
 A second track, "Ritual Pass," is due in a few weeks.
 In a press release, Giles Roy describes "Bangs" as a love song, commenting:

 >"A vocal melody fell into place naturally over a riff within minutes of its composition and, as is the case with every Woolworm song, Heather Black's backing vocals then took it to a new plane of existence.
 The goal was to reimagine My Bloody Valentine's Isn't Anything sound as something a little more forceful and clear.
 Appropriately, like the love that inspired it, the song showed up suddenly and fully formed."